Although a chicken’s needs are fairly basic, getting the right kit can make life so much easier for the owner.

 9. Health and First Aid

-Chickens are host to several internal parasites, and a worming programme is required to keep these under control.
-Advice is usually to worm at least in spring and autumn, but your chickens may need more frequent treatments depending on how they are kept – chickens in a static run are more challenged.
+Chickens are host to several internal parasites, and worm test, followed by a worming programme, may be required to keep these under control.
+Advice is usually to check for worms, at least in spring and autumn, but your chickens may need more frequent checks depending on how they are kept – chickens in a static run are more challenged.

 Flubenvet is a licensed (tested) wormer for chickens and is added to the feed.
-It should only be sold by a Suitably Qualified Person (SQP) and can be bought on-line (you should be asked to fill out a form), from some feed stores, or via the vet.
+It should only be sold by a Suitably Qualified Person (SQP) and bought online (you should be asked to fill out a form), from some feed stores, or via the vet.

-External parasites can cause debility even death if allowed to get out of control.
+External parasites such as red mites can cause debility even death if allowed to get out of control.
 They multiply very quickly so you need to be ready for action at the first sign.
 Regular use of Poultry Shield and Diatom may be enough to keep them at bay, but having a mite treatment in stock is a sensible precaution.

 Assemble a basic kit in a clean, labelled box ready for the emergency that will surely arrive at the most inconvenient time.
 There are many products available to treat all manner of ills, but to start with you could include the following: